-- Tell the person you named as your Patient Advocate, if you haven't already done so.
-Make sure he or she feels able to perform this important job for you in the future.
-Have your Patient Advocate sign the Patient Advocate form as soon as possible! - Talk to the rest of your family and/or close friends who might be involved if you have a serious illness or injury.
-Make sure they know your wishes and the names of your Patient Advocate(s). - Make sure your wishes are understood and will be followed by your doctor or other health care providers. - Keep a copy of your Advance Directive where it can be easily found (do NOT place it in a safe deposit box!). - If you go to a hospital or a nursing home, take a copy of your Advance Directive with you and ask that it be placed in your medical record.
+- Share and discuss your Advance Directive with those you named as your Patient Advocate(s), if you haven't already done so.
+Make sure they feel able to perform this important job for you in the future.
+Have your Patient Advocate(s) sign the Patient Advocate form as soon as possible! - Talk to the rest of your family and/or close friends who might be involved if you have a serious illness or injury.
+Share your values and wishes to help them understand your wishes and give them guidance on your expectations for care.
+Make sure they know the names of your Patient Advocate(s). - Talk to your doctor and healthcare providers about your Advance Directive and any specific instructions you have indicated on it.
+Help them to understand your wishes and give them guidance on your expectations for care. - Keep a copy of your Advance Directive where it can be easily found (do NOT place it in a safe deposit box or locked safe at home). - Take a copy of your Advance Directive with you to any doctor appointment, hospital or care setting and ask that it be placed in your medical record. - Consider registering your Advance Directive with the Michigan Health Information Network (MiHIN) secure electronic storage and retrieval system.